How to Use a Foam Roller for Lower Back Pain | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Never roll directly on the lumbar vertebrae.
-Target the surrounding muscles instead.
+- &#10003;Never foam roll directly on the lumbar vertebrae — target surrounding muscles instead: glutes, piriformis, thoracic spine, and hip flexors

 To use a foam roller for lower back pain, target the muscles surrounding the lumbar spine, not the vertebrae themselves.
 Focus on the glutes, piriformis, thoracic spine, and hip flexors for 60-90 seconds each.
-One 10-15 minute session covering all four areas, done daily or several times per week, can produce lasting relief.
+One 10-15 minute session covering all four areas, done daily or several times per week, produces lasting relief.

 ## Don't Roll Directly on the Lumbar Spine